SquareLineStudio/docs/dev_env/project_settings.md

 There are the settings of your project here.

 - **Display properties** - Resolution and color depth settings of the project.
-Allow rotating and offsetting the screen.
+Allow rotating and offsetting the screen and eectangle and round display options.
 - **Board Properties** - Select the board, IDE and LVGL version.
 - **File export** - Path where to export the generated UI files, and LVGL include parh.
 - **Force export all images** - Export not only the used images but all images from the assets folder.